TrueList

 8. SMB employees spend 23% of their working days on manual tasks.

-About two-thirds of small business owners (66%) take direct responsibility for three of the most significant responsibilities, such as operations, marketing, customer services, product development, sales, and finance.
-According to Forbes, 23% of employees spend their work time manually inserting data and small business employment statistics confirm it.
+About two-thirds of small business owners (66%) take direct responsibility for three of the most significant aspects, such as operations, marketing, customer services, product development, sales, and finance.
+According to Forbes, 23% of employees spend their work time manually inserting data.
 For a sector that brings innovation to the table, this sounds a bit outdated, right?
 Small business entrepreneurs can minimize such unproductive methods by incorporating more digital tools or even hiring digital marketing agencies to outsource the tasks.

 (Forbes)

-9. You need just six days to start a business in the US.
+9. You need just 4.2 days to start a business in the US.

-It seems like starting a business stateside doesn’t take much time.
-Compared to China’s 38 days needed to start a business, the US business climate is fantastic.
-In India, you need a month, while in the UK and Ireland, it takes 13 days.
+It seems like starting a business stateside doesn’t take much time, especially when compared to Haiti’s 97 days or Bosnia and Herzegovina’s 80 days.
+In India, you need about half a month, while in the UK you’d need around 4.5 days.
 On the other hand, if you are in New Zealand you can get things done in a single day.

 Small Business Owner Demographic Statistics